Tekkno: Reception

 Tekkno received generally positive reviews from critics.
 Nicholas Senior of New Noise Magazine stated, "Tekkno appropriately feels like a rebirth for the famed ravecore pioneers.
 A new name, a renewed sense of style, and clearly they were having as much fun as possible when making this."
-Writing for Sputnikmusic, Trey noted improvements this album made in comparison to the band's previous work stating, "Each album since Crystals had been increasingly bland and uninspired, while at the same time neutering the heavier elements of their past; Tekkno fixes all of that...huge breakdowns, brilliant pop choruses, modern and old-school electro, metalcore riffs, and a large dose of escapist fun."
+Writing for Sputnikmusic, Trey noted improvements this album made in comparison to the band's previous work, stating "Each album since Crystals had been increasingly bland and uninspired, while at the same time neutering the heavier elements of their past; Tekkno fixes all of that ... huge breakdowns, brilliant pop choruses, modern and old-school electro, metalcore riffs, and a large dose of escapist fun."
 Paul Brown was positive towards the album's mix of EDM and metal and called the album "wacky, unpredictable and...one of the funniest releases in recent years."
 Nick Ruskell of Kerrang! was less positive towards the different elements the band uses stating, "the disparate elements of the music are all so brightly coloured that often they refuse to mix...the novelty is stretched so far that it's hard to see past it."

 Commercial performance

 Tekkno entered the German albums chart at No. 1 in the week after release, the highest ranking any record of Electric Callboy achieved.
+In October 2024, the album received Gold in Finland certifying 10.000 sold copies.
+In May 2025, Tekkno received Gold certification in Austria for 7,500 units being sold.